 Exhibitors Fair at Harrison Mills Hall

-An Exhibitors Fair takes place at Harrison Mills Community Hall at 1995 School Road in Harrison Mills.
+An Exhibitors Fair took place at Harrison Mills Community Hall at 1995 School Road in Harrison Mills.

-At the Exhibitors Fair are usually live raptors, nature displays, videos about the environment and conservation, and kids’ craft activities.
-Exhibitors typically include groups like WildSafeBC, Raptor Ranch Inc., Chilliwack Field Naturalists and the Wildlife Rescue Association, as well as a small number of artists, artisans and other product vendors.
-We expect 2021 to be similar.
+At the Exhibitors Fair there were usually live raptors, nature displays, videos about the environment and conservation, and kids’ craft activities.
+Exhibitors typically included groups like WildSafeBC, Raptor Ranch Inc., Chilliwack Field Naturalists and the Wildlife Rescue Association, as well as a small number of artists, artisans and other product vendors.

 Kilby Historic Site

 Kilby Historic Site is a historic farm and museum located at 215 Kilby Road in Harrison Mills.
-During the Fraser Valley Bald Eagle Festival admission to the attraction is usually.
-At other times of the year the facility is open seasonally and costs about $10 for adults, $9 for seniors and $8 for students and children over 6 years of age.
-2021 details may be similar.
+During the Fraser Valley Bald Eagle Festival admission to the attraction was sometimes free.
+At other times of the year the facility is open seasonally.

-The Kilby Historic Site itself is usually open from 9 am to 4 pm on both days of the festival and features the museum and historical buildings to see.
+The Kilby Historic Site itself was usually open from 9:00 am to 4:00 pm on both days of the festival and featured the museum and historical buildings to see.

 Inch Creek Hatchery